redFrik/udk09-Bits_and_Pieces/udk130516/README.md

 * connect arduino 11 to atmega168 pin 17 (mosi)
 * connect arduino 12 to atmega168 pin 18 (miso)
 * connect arduino 13 to atmega168 pin 19 (sck)
-* also connect atmega168 pins 9 and 10 to the chrystal and then via caps to ground
+* also connect atmega168 pins 9 and 10 to the chrystal and then via capacitors to ground
-* the reset pull-up resistor in the diagram you can skip
+* you can skip the 10K pull-up reset resistor in the diagram

 ![arduinoisp connections](https://raw.github.com/redFrik/udk09-Bits_and_Pieces/master/udk130516/IMG_20130516_042113.jpg)